 Although the adoption phase is still underway, Crypto.com payments are already enabled with a number of big merchants, including Ledger.com, Time Magazine and Travala.com, a list that is set to expand.

 So what does this mean in practical terms?
 It means that by using the Crypto.Com app, consumers can use a QR code on their mobile device to quickly and easily pay using their crypto assets.
 By enabling this link between Crypto and real world purchases, Crypto.com hopes to be at the crest of the wave when mass adoption takes place.

-Now you know the backstory of Crypto.Com, we can take a closer look at its native currency, CRO, and how you can manage it with your hardware wallet.
+Now you know the backstory of Crypto.Com, we can take a closer look at its native Cronos currency, and how you can manage it with your hardware wallet.